propeldata/propel-nextjs-starter-app/README.md

-# Propel NextJS Started App
+# Propel Next.js Started App

-This Propel NextJS Starter App is a simple web application that demonstrates how to use the Propel GraphQL API to display data visualizations in a web browser.
+This Propel Next.js Starter App is a simple web application that demonstrates how to use the Propel GraphQL API to display data visualizations in a web browser.

 ## Quickstart